 Evaluate flags

-The POST/flags endpoint allows you to send a context object serialized as JSON and retrieve all active flags at once for that context.
+The POST/flags endpoint allows you to send a context object serialized as JSON and retrieve all flags at once for that context.

 Evaluating a single context